 At SpellQuiz, we recognize the role of context in natural language forms for word identification, but we dont neglect phonics or basic repetition.

-The more times a student is exposed to a word, the more likely they remember it, and spelling success relies on the high-frequency input to build a strong foundation for later challenges.
+The more times a student practice to spell a word, the more likely they remember it, and spelling success relies on the high-frequency input to build a strong foundation for later challenges.

 Many of the problems related to traditional testing methods arise from inappropriate vocabulary choice, with low-frequency, difficult words chosen where a thorough grounding in more basic words would actually produce far better results.

-Researchers have found that when students are presented with words of an appropriate level, their learning success improves significantly, and they become far less stressed.
+Researchers have found that when students practice with words of an appropriate level, their learning success improves significantly.